JicoDotNet/Full-Inventory-by-Asp-Net-Azure/README.md

 ﻿
-# 🏢 WebApp for Indian SMBs - Inventory & Billing Management System
+# 🏢 Inventory & Billing Management System for Indian SMBs

 ## 📌 Description
-This is a powerful, open-source **business management software** designed specifically for **Indian Small and Medium Businesses (SMBs)**.
+This is a powerful and open-source **business management software** designed specifically for **Indian Small and Medium Businesses (SMBs)**.
 This web-based application provides a **complete solution for inventory management, invoicing, GST compliance, stock tracking, billing, purchase-sale transactions, and business dues & outstanding calculations**.

 Built using **.NET Framework 4.8**, this software ensures a **scalable, secure, and efficient** way to manage day-to-day business operations.
 Whether you're a **retail shop, wholesale distributor, trader, or manufacturer**, this system helps **automate workflows, generate reports, and streamline financial transactions**.